deepomicslab/SpecImmune/README.md

 ```
 While running, denote the path of `db/` to SpecImmune by the parameter `--db`.

-For IG/TCR and CYP typing, the no-alt hg38 reference is needed, this can be downloaded at .
+For IG/TCR and CYP typing, the no-alt hg38 reference is needed, this can be downloaded at [no_alt_hg38](https://doi.org/10.5281/zenodo.14722796).
+You can also generate it by yourself.

 ### Run & test